Putney Magpies

 The Putney Magpies is an Australian rules football club based in west London.
 The club runs men's and women's teams, and includes many Australian expats.

-The club fields teams in each of the three AFL London divisions — Premiership (1sts), Conference (2nds)and Social (3rds).
+The club fields teams in each of the three AFL London divisions — Premiership (1sts), Conference (2nds) and Social (3rds).
 The associate netball club is called the Putney Blackbirds.

 History

 The London Gryphons were founded in 1999 by former West Coast Eagles, Brisbane Bears and Fitzroy Football Club player Mark Zanotti along with BARFL Admin Officer Donald Eastwood who originally played with the Earls Court Kangaroos, and have competed in the British Australian Rules Football League since that year.
 The club was originally made up of former rugby players and were predominantly British.
 After Zanotti's return to Australia after one year where the Gryphons made the finals, the Gryphons struggled both off-field and on-field, and eventually formed a partnership with the London Collingwood Supporters group, changing their name and colours to match those of the AFL's Collingwood Magpies.

 The Putney Magpies were started in 2004 by Simon Thorp in his capacity as President of the London Collingwood Supporters Club, a phoenix rising from the ashes of the London Gryphons.
 Simon landed some good sponsorship, attracted some of the former Gryphons players (as well as some new blood), and with a bit of help from Eddie and the Collingwood Football Club, the Putney Magpies were born.
 Simon remained as President for the first two years.

 The Putney Magpies Football Club made the 2004 Conference Grand Final in its first year as a club, a top four finish in 2005, developed five International players who represented their country in the 2005 British Bulldogs tour to Melbourne for the AFL International Cup, and boasted the 2005 Conference Best and Fairest winner and both the 2004 and 2005 Grand Final half time 'Dash for Cash' winners.

 In seasons 2008 and 2010, the Putney Magpies competed in the London AFL Premiership Grand Final.

-Putney now field three teams in the AFL London Competition with a side to suit all levels and abilities.
+Putney now fields three teams in the AFL London Competition with a side to suit all levels and abilities.
 The Premiership side must field 5 non-aussies and 4 British players on the field while the Conference side (known as the reserves) only has to field 2.
-The Social team is for anyone who wants to come down and try our great game for the first time.
+The Social team is also an available facility for interested people.

 The Premiership side is coached by former Richmond, Essendon and Collingwood player Mark Pitura who also played games for Sturt in the SANFL.

 The Pies are now entering their 10th season in the AFL London competition and are now going from strength to strength in the number of participants involved in the club.